When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 As a cohesive ensemble, the second year class is introduced to a wide range of movement styles and more complex texts.
 The program moves into the modern era and there is a particular focus on the classics: Chekhov, Ibsen, Shakespeare and Shaw among others are explored.
 Students are involved in classroom workshop presentations, singing tutorials and possible performance and understudy assignments in CPH’s season and New Ground Theatre Festival.
 The class also performs in fully produced MFA ensemble productions each semester in the Helen Theatre.

 Performance experiences include a final ensemble production in The Helen Theatre, along with mainstage and understudy work with CPH, leading to full membership with Actors’ Equity Association.
 In conjunction with CPH, the class participates in a New Play Development Workshop with visiting professionals.
 Depending on the extent of CPH opportunities, other performances are developed, such as workshop productions and/or fully staged presentations.
 Each student presents a final solo show as an expression of their personal aesthetic and area of interest.
-At the end of the year, MFA candidates present an Actor’s Showcase for agents, managers, casting directors and Industry Professionals in New York City.
+At the end of the year, MFA candidates present an Actor’s Showcase for agents, managers, casting directors and Industry professionals in New York City.
 Recent graduates have generated dozens of interviews and signed with major agents and managers.

 Upon successful completion of the program, the student is awarded a Master of Fine Arts degree in Acting, along with membership in Actors’ Equity Association.